Ryse-Target-Ready-2022/learningresources-api/Readme.md

 # Activity Goal

-Learn about JPA, Interfaces and Abstract classes while getting familiar with Git.
+Learn about APIs and how to create them following best practices.

 # Activity Details
-1. Create a new branch called `4-JPA`.
+1. Create a new branch called `5-Controllers`.
-2. Create a new package called `repository`.
+2. Create a new package called `controllers`.
-3. Create an interface named `LearningResourceRepository`.
+3. Create a new class named `LearningResourceController` under the package `controllers`.
-4. Add the dependency for Spring Data JPA in `build.gradle` file.
+4. Create `GET`, `POST` and `DELETE` endpoints to interact with the Learning Resources and expose them.
-5. Add the dependency for an H2 in-memory database.
+5. Add appropriate response status for each end point.
-6. Add the database connection details in the properties file.
-7. Add the SQL queries to insert the data to the in-memory database in the `data.sql` file.
-8. Map your entity class to match with the database table and its columns.
-9. Modify your service class to load/save data to the in-memory database using the repository methods.
+6. Raise a pull request and merge your changes to the `master` branch.
-10. Delete the `LearningResources.csv` file.
+7. Delete the branch `5-Controllers`.
-11. Run the app and check if the records mentioned in `data.sql` are added successfully by navigating to http://localhost:8080/h2-console.
-12. Call `saveLearningResources` method and check if the data is successfully stored in the database.

-⚠️ Do not push the password of the database to Git.
-You can choose to leave the password field empty before pushing or can use the environment variables feature in IntelliJ and use them in properties file.